 Data centre market holds strong amid wider economic outlook

-Investors and developers are ‘bullish’ about the economic prospects of the data centre industry despite the overall impact of COVID-19 on the economic climate, according to new figures from M Capital Group (MCG).
+Investors and developers are ‘bullish’ about the economic prospects of the data center industry despite the overall impact of COVID-19 on the economic climate, according to new figures from M Capital Group (MCG).

-In the first 16 weeks of 2020, major data centre-related acquisition deals, such as Digital Realty’s purchase of Interxion for US$8.4 billion, helped to boost aggregated deal value to US$15 billion.
+In the first 16 weeks of 2020, major data center-related acquisition deals, such as Digital Realty’s purchase of Interxion for US$8.4 billion, helped to boost aggregated deal value to US$15 billion.

 MCG predicts that the Digital Realty acquisition marks the start of a fresh round of industry consolidation and capital injection, due to suppliers and investors expanding their international network through acquisitions.

-MCG managing partner Christian Mouchbahani comments, “The data centres industry is one immediate bright spot within and post COVID-19, in a world of challenges and short-term dim outlooks.”
+MCG managing partner Christian Mouchbahani comments, “The data centers industry is one immediate bright spot within and post COVID-19, in a world of challenges and short-term dim outlooks.”

-According to MCG figures, the global data centre industry will achieve strong growth over the next five years, reaching a compound annual growth rate (CAGR) of 10% to 15%.
+According to MCG figures, the global data center industry will achieve strong growth over the next five years, reaching a compound annual growth rate (CAGR) of 10% to 15%.

 This growth is due to several main drivers, including the growth in data traffic from public and private end-users, the trend of transitioning to outsourced data practices for both smaller businesses and large corporations, the development in connectivity and computing technologies, as well as immense growth in the demand for cloud technologies.